rsquared226/budget_my_life/README.md

 - <b>Privacy</b>: With no data leaving your device, your privacy is guaranteed in this application.

-- <b>100% Free and No Ads</b>: This app is and always will be 100% free.
+- <b>100% Free and No Ads</b>: This app is and always will be 100% free, no in-app purchases.
 It shouldn't cost money to manage your money, and ads ruin the look of the app.

-- <b>Open-source</b> (duh)
+- <b>Open-source</b> (of course)

 - <b>Permissions</b>: None needed!